agoulddesign/krita-bg-remove-bria/README.md

 Created and tested with Krita 5.2.2.
 May not work with other versions.

 I hope you enjoy the power of automatic background removal in Krita!

+Known bug: Only works in RGBA color space

+Todo: Batch/multiple mode, placing the new layer just above the layer being removed